West Green, West Sussex: Transport

 Metrobus, which operates all local bus services in Crawley, serves Crawley Hospital and other stops in West Green on routes 1 and 2.
-There is also a free service from Crawley bus station to the Asda superstore.
+There is also a free service from Crawley bus station to the Asda superstore, operated by Compass Travel.
 Crawley railway station is near the southeastern corner of the neighbourhood, and Ifield railway station is close to the west side.

 Levels of vehicle ownership, as measured by the 2001 census, are lower than in Crawley as a whole.
 At the census date, the mean number of vehicles per household was 0.97 (the overall Crawley figure was 1.21), and 32.4% of households had no transport of their own, compared to 20.4% in Crawley overall.